julioct/julioct.github.io/_posts/2024-05-25-Securing-Aspnet-Core-Applications-With-OIDC-And-Microsoft-Entra-ID.md

 The **read_access** policy is meant for my GET endpoints, while the **write_access** policy is meant for all endpoints that can modify my games in any way.

 In each policy, we require the **scp** claim to be present in the user's token.
-That is the claim where Entra ID will place the scope(s) the client was granted.
+From the access token we inspected earlier, we know that is the claim where Entra ID will place the scope(s) the client was granted.

 So, GET endpoints will require either the **games:read** or **games:all** scope, while all other endpoints will require either the **games:write** or **games:all** scope.